 You have to continue maintaining a professional approach once the negotiations are over, and the order has been signed.

-Confirm what has already been agreed, including the delivery date, time, and a payment procedure, where appropriate, in the video meeting.
+Confirm what has already been agreed, including the delivery date, time, and payment procedure, where appropriate, in the video meeting.

 If necessary, write down a proper schedule with carefully elaborated steps.
 Also, mention your contact details in case your client has any queries during the process.